who-owns-lausanne/who-owns-lausanne.github.io/index.md

 - The _quartiers_  _Montriond_ and _Ouchy_  are clearly more expensive
   than the rest.

-- The city center is mostly owned by corporations, _Chailly_ is mostly owned by privates.
+- The city centre is mostly owned by corporations, _Chailly_ is mostly owned by privates.

 - There is no direct relation between owner type and prices.
 The market seems to